carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 In this tutorial you will learn what an API is, and also how to write programs that use the Canvas and Twilio API to send text messages to yourself when you have an assignment due.

+# First, install Python 3
+We're going to use Python3 instead of Python2 for this tutorial.

+That's because one of the Python libraries we're using requires Python3.

+Visit www.python.org and download Python version 3.7 to your computer and run the installer.

+As a result of this, you'll have to use `pip3` instead of `pip` to install packages.

+You can also run python scripts with Python3 by typing `python3 some_file.py` in Terminal instead of `python some_file.py`.

 # What are `API`s anyways?
 API stands for "Application Programming Interface".